biati-digital/alfred-calculate-anything/README.md

 ## Updates

 The workflow will check for updates in the background every 15 days and will notify you when a new update is available.
-If you want to check for updates manually, launch opening Alfred and type `ca update`.
+If you want to check for updates manually, launch Alfred and type `ca update`.

 <p align="center">
 <img src="https://i.ibb.co/BZsmvgk/update-v3.jpg">